zyang01/zyang01.github.io/_posts/2025-04-27-on-matthew-25-and-forgiveness.md

 pin: true
 ---

-To the theologians and philosophers who received my email and got here, feel free to let me know if you need anything from me for the resurrection of theology and philosophy.
-I will be focusing my efforts on the 144,000 in Revelation 14.
+To the theologians and philosophers who received my email and got here, feel free to let me know if I can help with the resurrection of theology and philosophy.
+I will be focusing on bringing my community, who were condemned but guiltless, back to Him.

 ---